Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

                 *   To select all images *before* or *after* a certain date, the "-" value can be used as one of the date strings in the list.
 For example, the following would save all dates *before* the given date:
                     *   \["-", yourEndDate\].
-                *   To select *all files* in the output directory, one could use the following value for imageDate:
+                *   To select *all files* in the output directory, one must use the following value for imageDate:
                     *   \["-", "-"\].

 *   **Process a single frame from the camera defined in the source configuration:**